 Concentrations within the LIS Masters

-Our 39 credit program includes only three required courses, allowing students flexibility to pursue five different concentration areas including librarianship, digital archives, technology information & people, data/information management & analytics, and organization of information.
+Our 39 credit program includes only three required courses, allowing students flexibility to pursue five different concentration areas including librarianship, digital archives, UX & information technology, data/information management & analytics, and organization of information.

 Both the on-campus and online master’s programs offer:

 • small class sizes, accessible instructors, individual attention;

 • friendly, supportive, and collaborative community of learners;